ningxie1991/ASE/README.md

 The **Spring boot** Java framework is used to drive the back end of our web application.
 It is chosen because it eliminates boilerplate configurations and code, reduces overall development time, and thus increases efficiency.
 In addition, the **Java Client for Google Maps Services** is used to add the functionality of the Google Maps API's to our back end.

+### Containerization

+**Docker** is used for the purposes of containarization and deployment of the different microservices.
+Each microservice is provided with a Dockerfile so that they can be put into seperate containers.
+GitHub action, **Build and Deploy to GKE** is used to build and package each microservice into a docker container that is pulished to the Google cloud **Container Registry** and deployed to the corresponding kubernetes cluster for dev and prod environments.

 ### CI/CD

 **GitHub Actions** is used to automate the CI/CD pipeline.
 It is mainly used for the convenience of building, testing, and deploying the code straight from GitHub.
 In addition, it includes workflow templates, that were useful as a starting point and to save time.

-### Containerization

-**Docker** is used for the purposes of containarization and deployment of the different microservices.
-Each microservice is provided with a Dockerfile so that they can be put into seperate containers.
-GitHub action, **Build and Deploy to GKE** is used to build and package each microservice into a docker container that is pulished to the Google cloud **Container Registry** and deployed to the corresponding kubernetes cluster for dev and prod environments.

 ### Testing

 The back end testing environment is composed of **JUnit** for writing unit tests and **JaCoCo** for code coverage metrics.
 The front end testing environment uses the React testing library.
 In addition, **SonarQube** is used for automatic static code analysis.
 The testing environments are integrated to run in the GitHub Actions workflows.

+More details about testing and CI/CD can be found in <a href="https://github.com/ningxie1991/AScout/wiki/Testing-and-Continuous-Integration"> Wiki - Testing and Continuous Integration </a>.

+### Documentation

+Details on Javadoc and API documentation can be found in <a href="https://github.com/ningxie1991/AScout/wiki/Documentation"> Wiki - Documentation </a>.

+## Project Organization

+Details on project organization can be found in <a href="https://github.com/ningxie1991/AScout/wiki/Project-Organization"> Wiki - Project Organization </a>.

 ## How to Run

 Each module, namely the ascout-client frontend, browse-service and calculator-service has their individual Dockerfile.
 There are three environemnts, namley local, development and production.
 The following instructions are how Ascout is run on each environment.

 ### local: